Boaz Solossa

-Boaz was born in the Solossa family, a well-known family in the province of West Papua.
-His uncle, Jaap Solossa, was the governor of Papua before he died in 2005.
-Boaz was born in a footballing family as well, being the youngest of five children.
-Almost all of them were professionals, including his brother Ortizan and Nehemia.
-Boaz obtained a Bachelor of Economics at Cenderawasih University in 2013.
-He also works as civil servant.

 Club career

 Early career

 Boaz began his junior career by playing at the amateur club PS Putra Yohan in 1999 to 2000.
 Then he moved to Perseru Serui from 2000 to 2001.

 Boaz was summoned in the Papua PON Team to be competed in the 16th National Sports Week in Indonesia.
 At that time, he was only 17 years old.
 His talent finally came to Peter Withe, the coach of the Indonesian National Team at the time, and took him to the 2004 Tiger Cup when he was 18 years old.

 Persipura Jayapura

 Boaz signed his first professional contract with Persipura Jayapura in 2005.
 Since then, he has emerged as the most influential player at the club and even served as captain of the team after the departure of Eduard Ivakdalam.

 Until 10 August, Boaz scored 207 goals from 311 official matches with Persipura and made him the club's all-time top scorer along with various individual awards.
 In addition, he also brought Persipura to win the top division of Indonesia's professional football league four times in the 2005, 2009, 2011 and 2013 seasons.

 He has never strengthened other clubs in Indonesia other than Persipura despite being offered a higher salary from rival clubs.
 According to him, Persipura was like a second home for him and had become his extended family.
 But when Indonesia's professional football competition was halted due to FIFA sanctions from 2015 to 2016, he accepted an offer from Borneo FC to play in a non-official tournament because Persipura decided to temporarily disband.
 At the beginning of the 2018 season, he returned to play for Borneo FC only for the 2018 Presidential Cup pre-season tournament.

 In July 2021, Boaz and teammate Yustinus Pae were released by Persipura, due to disciplinary issues.

 Boaz has made 359 appearances and scored 225 goals in all competitions for Persipura.